-If ascites are present, it is occasionally used to demonstrate pancreatic inflammation.
-If this is true, the level will be at least ten times that of serum.
+If ascites are present, amylase is occasionally used to demonstrate pancreatic inflammation.
+If this is true, the level will be at least 10 times that of serum.

-No control range has been obtained so interpretation is qualitative and thought to be positive for pancreatitis if >1,100 U/L (10 times the serum normal range).
+No control range has been obtained so interpretation is qualitative and thought to be positive for pancreatitis if levels are greater than 1,100 U/L (10 times the serum normal range).

 There are no normal ranges, so the test should be used only qualitatively.